Vikingu-del/Born2beRoot/README.md

 settings to start with the next step of mounting an ISO file.
 ![VmCreated](photos/installation/VmCreated.png)

-## STEP 4: Mount iso file and Start VM
+# STEP4: Mount iso file and Start VM
 1- Controller: Under the "Controller: IDE" or "Controller: SATA" section (depending on your VM's configuration), you'll find an empty optical drive (usually labeled "Empty").
 Click on the optical drive.
 Attributes: In the attributes section to the right, you'll see a small disk icon next to "IDE Secondary Master" or "SATA Port 1."
 Click on the disk icon.
 Choose a Disk File: In the dropdown menu, select "Choose a disk file..."
 Navigate to the location of the ISO file on your computer and select it.